Lamer87/Space_Engineers_DLC_unlocker/README.md

     ————————————————————————————————————————
     ————————————————————————————————————————

-    To start the game files check do it:
+    To start game files check, you can:

-    - Directly from your browser:
+    - Do it directly from the browser:

       Copy/paste this link into the url bar and press Enter (even with Steam closed)
       ```